civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 8

-The members of a service court of a visiting force, exercising jurisdiction by virtue of this Act, and witnesses appearing before such a service court have the **same** immunities and privileges as a **court martial** exercising jurisdiction under the `National Defence Act` and witnesses appearing before **a court martial**.
+The members of a service court of a visiting force, exercising jurisdiction by virtue of this Act, and witnesses appearing before such a service court have the same immunities and privileges as a court martial exercising jurisdiction under the `National Defence Act` and witnesses appearing before a court martial.

-> **Explanatory Note**:
-> Existing text of section 8:
-> *Existing Text*:
-> > The members of a service court of a visiting force, exercising jurisdiction by virtue of this Act, and witnesses appearing such a service court, have the like immunities and privileges as a service tribunal exercising jurisdiction under the `National Defence Act` and witnesses appearing before any such service tribunal.

 ### `Sex Offender Information Registration Act`